Compliance vs Risk Management: Understanding the Differences

 In highly-regulated industries such as banking, the terms “compliance” and “risk management” tend to come up in the same breath—or even get used interchangeably.
 But there are subtle differences between them that can be valuable for organization leaders to know, particularly when figuring out how to fit the two processes into an overall business strategy.

-So what is the difference between compliance and risk management?
+So what is the difference between compliance risks and risk management?
 How do the two terms relate to each other?
 And how can executives use this information effectively when creating an action plan for their organization?
 We’ll be answering those questions here.

 We’ll start by discussing what regulatory compliance and risk management are, as well as how they differ, at a general level.